NRCan/CanFlood/README.md

 If there is no issue ticket yet, create a new one on the above '[Issues](https://github.com/IBIGroupCanWest/CanFlood/issues)' tab with a screen shot of the error (and output from the QGIS plugin 'First Aid' if possible).

 Using this issue tracker will help us track all the problems, and provide a useful reference for other users.

+## CanFlood needs more features!
+We agree.
+Consider contacting a CanFlood developer to sponsor new content that suites your needs, or joining the development community.
+Whether you'd like to integrate CanFlood model building with some existing local data bases, or integrate some other flood risk models into your analysis, or develop new output styles, the CanFlood project wants to hear from you.